splattersail-games/rts-wizard/spec.md

 # Bitwizards

+This document is not yet finalised
+The intention is to explicitly define the game

 ## Game
 ### Menu
 #### Select a map
 ### Playing a game

 ## Gameplay spec
+### General Gameplay
+#### The Player
+The player has several important properties
+##### Health
+1500
+##### Movement speed
+60
+##### Damage
+Damage in bitwizards is represented as integer values When an entity takes damage:
+- The damage value is multiplied by a susceptabiity value between 0 and 1
+- suscebtability is 1 by default.
+Each element in a ward subtracts 0.5 susceptability to that element
+##### Status effects
 ## Controls

 ## Assets